watatomo/tomoya.moe/_posts/idol_story/wataru/animal_presentation.md

 <Bubble character="Tomoya">

-Eh— Eeek?!
+Eh&NoBreak;— Eeek?!
 When did a dove get in here?

 </Bubble>